 Tax cuts for big, profitable corporations and the wealthy is the wrong choice for North Carolina.

-In 2014, the harm of the tax plan is already clear.
+In 2014, the harm of the tax plan passed in 2013 is already clear.
 Revenue losses have mounted, budget cuts have continued and working North Carolinians have lost the state Earned Income Tax Credit that helps them make ends meet.

 MONITORING IMPLEMENTATION OF THE TAX PLAN